jyunderwood/vin_query/README.md

 A ruby library for fetching and parsing VIN information from vinquery.com, a vehicle identification number decoding service.

-## Requirements
+## Ruby requirements

-Currently requires 1.9.3.
-Will test it in 1.8.7 and change necessary syntax in next release.
+Currently requires version 1.9.3.

 ## Installation